chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 ![AuthServiceQuery](AuthServiceQuery.jpg)

+#### Query - Library audit

-If an internal nuget library `Internal.Company.Lib` is used on the platform and a
+If an internal library `Internal.Company.Lib` is used on the platform and a
+TODO!!

 ``` sql
 MATCH p=(s:Project)-[r:REFERENCES]->(e:Library{name:"Internal.Company.Lib"})